soul-99/SU_IMD/README.md

   <img src="docs/screenshots/poster.png" width="100%" alt="Poster: what IMD does, with screenshots of the Favourites tab, creating a shortcut, the IMD services manager, the settings screen and the Quick Settings tiles">
 </p>

-Open banking and other locked-down apps without turning developer options, USB debugging, wireless debugging or your accessibility services off by hand every single time.
+Open banking and other locked-down apps without turning developer options, debugging, accessibility services, Shizuku service off-on by hand every single time.

 Some apps refuse to run or quietly disable parts of themselves when they detect developer options, an ADB connection or an active accessibility service.
 The usual workaround is to go and switch those things off before opening the app and switch them back on afterwards, every time.
 IMD does that for you: pick an app, say which settings should change while it runs, and launch it from here.
 The settings are applied, the app opens, and an ongoing notification with a **Revert** action puts your device back the way it was.

 **IMD SERVICES MANAGER** is the other half of that: one dialog showing the live state of developer settings, USB debugging, wireless debugging, your managed accessibility services and the Shizuku service, with a switch on each and a **Revert to default** button at the bottom.
 It opens from a Quick Settings tile, a homescreen shortcut or the Favourites tab — without the app itself having to be open — which is what you reach for when a banking app has just refused to start and you do not want to go hunting through Android's settings to find out why.

 It is a fork of [Geto](https://github.com/JackEblan/Geto), rebuilt around the parts that did not survive real use - Shizuku dying with USB debugging disable, accessibility services that actually never stopped, and a quick re-enable settings button in app.